TheJoker4320/vision-framework/README.md

 * Calculation stage - which uses diffrent calculations to calculate data from the filtered contours.
 * Publishing stage - which uses diffrent publishers to publish data into to the a desired machine.

+See [pipeline class](https://github.com/TheJoker4320/vision-framework/blob/develop/pipeline/pipeline.py) to better understand the algorithm that builds the pipeline.

 ### Project Conventions
-Every stage from the list above is represented by a directory and is called the <quirk>s.
+Every stage from the list above is represented by a directory.
+This directory is genrally referred to as Quirks.
-Each Directory contains a "Main Quirk" which is an abstract class and is called <quirk>.
+Each Directory contains a "Main Quirk" which is an abstract class and is called Quirk.
-Each and every implementation of the "Main Quirk" is given a name for example <quirk> a.
+Each and every implementation of the "Main Quirk" is given a name for example Foo.

 And now here is an example:
 For the modification stage there is a directory called modifiers.
 This directory contains the "Main Quirk" which is called modifer.
-Each and every Quirk (file) in this directory implements The Ma in Quirk.
+Each and every Quirk in this directory implements The Main Quirk.
-For example the Blur Quirk (object) implements the Modifier which is the Main Quirk (object).
+For example the Blur Modifier implements Modifier (which is the Main Quirk).

-See [pipeline class](https://github.com/TheJoker4320/vision-framework/blob/develop/pipeline/pipeline.py) to better understand the algorithm that builds the pipeline.

 ### Modification Stage:
 The first stage of the pipeline, during this stage we get a frame from the camera and applie diffrent modifier quirks on it to get a good image for the extraction stage.